|

 Experimental |

-A recent mutation from Hawaii (possibly the result of mating Donskoy Sphynx to Canadian Sphynx and the 2 genes interacting), this cat has true hairlessness.
-It lacks even the hair follicles and has a skin with a rubbery texture rather than the peach-fuzz effect of other hairless breeds.
+Reported as a mutation from Hawaii or the result of Donskoy Sphynx to Canadian Sphynx and the 2 genes interacting.
+Claimed to exhibit true hairlessness, lacking hair follicles and having a skin with a rubbery texture rather than the peach-fuzz effect of other hairless breeds.
+In 2010 DNA testing found it to have the same hairless mutation as the Canadian Sphynx, perhaps with other genes modifying the effect.
+It suffered numerous health and reproductive issues preventing it being a viable breed.
 Also known as the Kohana Kat and extremely rare. |

 Hebridean |